gruntwork-io/terraform-aws-couchbase/modules/load-balancer/README.md

    [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html).

-1. **Target Groups**: If the `include_couchbase_server_target_group` parameter is true (default: `true`), this module will create a Target Group and health checks for your Couchbase Servers.
-Note that we do not create any Listener Rules (routes) for Couchbase, as we do NOT recommend talking to Couchbase Servers via a load balancer (see [the Couchbase FAQ](https://blog.couchbase.com/couchbase-101-q-and-a/) for more info).
+1. **Target Groups**: If the `include_couchbase_server_target_group` parameter is true (default: `true`), this module will create a Target Group, health checks, and Listener Rules for your Couchbase Servers.
+Note that we only recommend creating creating Listener Rules for the Couchbase Server Web Console (`/ui`) and NOT any of the API endpoints (see [the Couchbase FAQ](https://blog.couchbase.com/couchbase-101-q-and-a/) for more info).
 If the `include_sync_gateway_target_group` parameter is true (default: `true`), this module will create a Target Group, health checks, and Listener Rules for your Sync Gateway.

+1. **Listener Rules**: The default Listener Rules are to route `/ui` to the Couchbase Server nodes and all other paths to Sync Gateway.
+You can modify these using the `couchbase_server_listener_rule_condition` and `sync_gateway_listener_rule_condition` parameters.

 1. **Health Checks**: The Target Groups will perform health checks on Couchbase and/or Sync Gateway and only route traffic to healthy servers.
 If you configure your Auto Scaling Group to use ELB health checks by setting